Soy Emma Butterfield Corbet.

 When people talk about successfully raising bilingual children they talk about moving their family to a country that speaks the target language or using the OPOL method (one parent one language, where each parent strictly speaks in only one language with their children) among other strategies.
 If the option is available, some choose to enroll their children in some form of immersion school.
 All of these are wonderful ways to learn a language, but what if none of them are available or realistic for my family?
 Is it hopeless?
 Is it even possible to introduce another language into our home?
 Am I left only with app and video-based learning options?
 Do I have to compromise my beliefs about screen-use with my children because it is their only hope of learning another language?
 How can I possibly provide immersive Spanish language learning at home when I am so limited in communicating and expressing myself?

-Beautiful Mundo was born because I think there are others out there just like me.
+Beautiful Mundo was born because I believe so deeply in the value of language learning.
 I believe that no matter how unfavorable the circumstances we may be in for raising bilingual children, it can be done.
 By creating what I was so desperately searching for, my hope is to make it easier for the next family overwhelmed at the thought of teaching their little ones Spanish.
 I believe by teaching our children, we can teach ourselves.

 At the heart of this curriculum is the hope that it will inspire happiness in our homes and create opportunities to share special moments with our children.
 That incorporating another language into our daily lives will be a fun and shared adventure, rather than a struggle or a source of frustration.